-(a) Gain on Sale is net of closing and other transaction related costs.

-(b) On December 31, 2015, the Company contributed two newly constructed four-story, Class A office buildings, commonly known as "Encino Trace," containing an aggregate of approximately 320,000 square feet in Austin, Texas to one of its existing real estate ventures (the "Austin Venture") that the Company formed in 2013 with G&I VII Austin Office LLC, an investment vehicle advised by DRA Advisors LLC ("DRA").
+- (a) Gain on Sale is net of closing and other transaction related costs. - (b) On December 31, 2015, the Company contributed two newly constructed four-story, Class A office buildings, commonly known as "Encino Trace," containing an aggregate of approximately 320,000 square feet in Austin, Texas to one of its existing real estate ventures (the "Austin Venture") that the Company formed in 2013 with G&I VII Austin Office LLC, an investment vehicle advised by DRA Advisors LLC ("DRA").
 When these two properties were contributed to the Austin Venture the Company had incurred a total of \$76.7 million of development costs, representing the contribution value.
 The project is expected to cost \$91.3 million with remaining costs fully funded by the Austin Venture.
-In conjunction with the contribution: (i) the Austin Venture obtained a \$30.0 million mortgage loan; (ii) DRA contributed \$25.1 million to the Company and credited the Company with a \$23.3 million capital contribution to the Austin Venture.
+In conjunction with the contribution: (i) the Austin Venture obtained a \$30.0 million mortgage loan; (ii) DRA contributed \$25.1 million in net cash to the capital of the Austin Venture, including a \$1.8 million working capital contribution; and (iii) the Austin Venture distributed \$50.2 million to the Company and credited the Company with a \$23.3 million capital contribution to the Austin Venture.
 In addition to the contribution of the properties, the Company also made a \$1.8 million cash contribution to the Austin Venture for working capital.
 The Company recognized a \$2.0 million gain on the contribution.
-Under the Encino Trace loan agreement the Austin Venture has the option, subject to certain leasing and loan-to-value requirements, to borrow an additional \$29.7 million to fund tenant improvements and leasing commissions.

-(c) The Company recorded an impairment loss of \$6.3 million for the Carlsbad office properties during the fourth quarter of 2015.
+Under the Encino Trace loan agreement the Austin Venture has the option, subject to certain leasing and loan-to-value requirements, to borrow an additional \$29.7 million to fund tenant improvements and leasing commissions. - (c) The Company recorded an impairment loss of \$6.3 million for the Carlsbad office properties during the fourth quarter of 2015.
+As such, there was no gain at disposition for this property. - (d) The Company recorded an impairment loss of \$0.8 million for 100 Gateway Centre Parkway during the second quarter of 2015.
+As such, there was no gain at disposition for this property. - (e) The Company recorded an impairment loss of \$1.7 million for Lake Merritt Tower at March 31, 2015.
 As such, there was no gain at disposition for this property.

-(d) The Company recorded an impairment loss of \$0.8 million for 100 Gateway Centre Parkway during the second quarter of 2015.
-As such, there was no gain at disposition for this property.

-(e) The Company recorded an impairment loss of \$1.7 million for Lake Merritt Tower at March 31, 2015.
-As such, there was no gain at disposition for this property.
 Sales proceeds were deposited in escrow under Section 1031 of the Internal Revenue Code and applied to purchase the Broadmoor Austin portfolio.
-Refer to Broadmoor Austin Associates acquisition summary, above, for further details.

-(f) Total gain on sale does not include a deferred gain of \$0.5 million related to a prior sale.
+Refer to Broadmoor Austin Associates acquisition summary, above, for further details. - (f) Total gain on sale does not include a deferred gain of \$0.5 million related to a prior sale.